 The autothrottle system tolerances could not be checked after the accident because the AT/SC computers were damaged from salt water immersion.
 The McDonnell Douglas Corporation issued literature regarding the usage of the AT/SC during normal operations.
-World Airways approved the contents and reissued the literature as a company bulletin.
+World Airways, Inc., distributed this literature to its DC-10 flightcrews.
+The literature described procedures to be used when AT/SC system would not accept the' approach speeds selected or when a disparity was evident between ALPHA speeds of the No. 1 and No. 2 system.
+The literature did not address what a crew should do with one system inoperative.
 (See appendix N.)